epictitus/crunch-fitness/cr-db/README.md

 create S-O-5k.csv for my sample.
 There were 151 female developers in the dataset, 52 of whom reported their salaries.

+I create an graph with the x-axis being the formal education level categories, labeled.
+The y-axis is adjusted salary.
+I plot each salary datapoint as a red dot, then draw a blue line through the mean salaries.

+The graph is saved to a PNG file because I didn't want to worry about whether the user has a working matplotlib graphics backend configured.
+Plus tests should be able to run headless.

 After running ``pytest``, please see the output report in [female-developers-salary-by-education.png](female-developers-salary-by-education.png).